How to Compare Two Columns in Google Sheets (for matches & differences)

 =IF(A2=B2,”Same”,”Different”)

-3. Drag the square in the bottom right corner of the comparison cell down to the last row you want to compare (black arrow).
+3. Select the square in the bottom-right corner of the comparison cell and drag down to the last row you’re comparing (black arrow).

-The “Compare” column now states if the values for columns “A” and “B” are the same or different.
-Adding context to your comparisons makes your Google Sheet easier for other people to understand.
+The “Compare” column should now show whether the values for columns “A” and “B” are the same or different.

-How to Make a Conditional Comparison across Two Columns
+How to Make Conditional Comparisons Across Two Columns

-These comparisons can get complex, so we’ll use a simple example to learn how to do it.
+These comparisons can get fairly complex, so I’m using a simple formula:

 =IF(Conditional Statement (<, >, =, etc),"Cell 1 True Text","Cell 2 True Text")